kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson1_Writing_Self-Contained_Subqueries.md

 FROM Departments d
 INNER JOIN (
     SELECT
-        DepartmentID,
+        d.DepartmentID,
         COUNT(*) AS EmployeeCount,
-        AVG(DATEDIFF(YEAR, HireDate, GETDATE())) AS AvgTenure,
+        AVG(DATEDIFF(YEAR, e.HireDate, GETDATE())) AS AvgTenure,
         AVG(e.BaseSalary) AS AvgSalary
-    FROM Employees
+    FROM Employees e
     WHERE IsActive = 1
-    GROUP BY DepartmentID
+    GROUP BY d.DepartmentID
-) dept_stats ON d.DepartmentID = dept_stats.DepartmentID
+) dept_stats ON d.DepartmentID = dept_stats.d.DepartmentID
 WHERE d.Budget > (
-    SELECT AVG(Budget)
+    SELECT AVG(d.Budget)
-    FROM Departments
+    FROM Departments d
-    WHERE Budget IS NOT NULL AND IsActive = 1
+    WHERE d.Budget IS NOT NULL AND IsActive = 1
 )
   AND dept_stats.AvgTenure > (
     SELECT AVG(avg_tenure)
     FROM (
-        SELECT AVG(DATEDIFF(YEAR, HireDate, GETDATE())) AS avg_tenure
+        SELECT AVG(DATEDIFF(YEAR, e.HireDate, GETDATE())) AS avg_tenure
-        FROM Employees
+        FROM Employees e
         WHERE IsActive = 1
-        GROUP BY DepartmentID
+        GROUP BY d.DepartmentID
     ) tenure_calc
 )
   AND d.IsActive = 1